Fact Sheet Prohibition of Used Catalytic Converters/New Aftermarket Catalytic Converter Standards

 6 NYCRR Part 218, Emissions Standards for Motor Vehicles & Motor Vehicle Engines

 Section 177 of the federal Clean Air Act (42 USC 7507) provides the general authority for states to adopt the State of California's low emission vehicle (LEV) program standards.
 New York State adopted California's LEV program in 1990 with implementation beginning with model year 1993 vehicles.
-These standards are incorporated in 6 NYCRR Part 218, Emissions Standards for Motor Vehicles & Motor Vehicle Engines.
+These standards are incorporated in 6 NYCRR Part 218, (link leaves DEC's website) Emissions Standards for Motor Vehicles & Motor Vehicle Engines.

 Prohibition of Used Catalytic Converter Sales